Earth's crust: Composition

 The average thickness of the crust is about 15–20 km.

 Because both the continental and oceanic crust are less dense than the mantle below, both types of crust "float" on the mantle.
 The surface of the continental crust is significantly higher than the surface of the oceanic crust, due to the greater buoyancy of the thicker, less dense continental crust (an example of isostasy).
 As a result, the continents form high ground surrounded by deep ocean basins.

 The continental crust has an average composition similar to that of andesite, though the composition is not uniform, with the upper crust averaging a more felsic composition similar to that of dacite, while the lower crust averages a more mafic composition resembling basalt.
-The most abundant minerals in Earth's continental crust are feldspars, which make up about 41% of the crust by weight, followed by quartz at 12%, and pyroxenes at 11%.
+The most abundant minerals in Earth's continental crust are feldspars, which make up about 41% of the crust by mass, followed by quartz at 12%, and pyroxenes at 11%.